-She likely started the business to find out if there were other people that shared her same interests.
-The same driving force led me to start my podcast, keep my newsletter going and to keep experimenting and trying new things.
+She likely started the business to find out if there were other people that shared the same interests.
+The same driving force led me to start my podcast, keep my newsletter going, and to keep experimenting and trying new things.
 She found a bunch of people that wanted to go on a journey with her and I’ve found a bunch of people that keep e-mailing me or having curiosity conversations with that say “keep going.”

-Maximizing for wealth and size are only two options for orienting your behavior.
+Maximizing wealth and size are only two options for orienting your behavior.
 The internet has enabled even more options for sustaining your life than ever before.

 🎨 We need to stop ignoring our craving to create and express ourselves

 What would you do if money didn’t matter and you couldn’t tell anyone about it?